Telecominfraproject/wlan-sdk-mobile-app/README.md

 - yarn generate:assets

 Note that this requires ImageMagic to be installed.
 See https://github.com/kevva/resize-img-cli.
 The files in this directory should match exactly the names of the deviceTypes for the Access Points.
 As well, this will require a code change to associate the correct file with the correct image.

+# Release Builds

+To generate an Android release build, you will need to ensure the following
+- The file release.keystore exists in android/app
+- The local file ~/.gradle/gradle.properties is configured properly, see android/gradle.properties for what is needed

+To create:
+- Update the package version number in package.json
+- yarn react-native-version
+- cd android
+- ./gradlew bundleRelease

+Resulting file will be in android/app/build/outputs/bundle/release/.
+It should be renamed to MyOpenWifi.aab